Plagiocephaly Causes and Solutions

 - Sloped or bulging forehead

 We can give you even more reassuring news, which is to tell you that babies typically respond well to treatment.
 We provide non-invasive physical therapy treatments and at-home exercises that you can start doing with your baby today and see results.
-As soon as you call us we can schedule an appointment for a free 15-minute screening.
-We can give you the facts on plagiocephaly, tell you why it is important to seek treatment early and provide specialized guidance on next step solutions in overcoming plagiocephaly.
+As soon as you call us, we can schedule an appointment for a free 15-minute screening.
+We can give you the facts on Plagiocephaly, tell you why it is essential to seek treatment early and provide specialized guidance on next step solutions in overcoming Plagiocephaly.